Hanoi Old Quarter of Vietnam: Everything You Need to Know

 1. Where is Old Quarter of Hanoi Located?

 Hanoi Old Quarter is located next to Hoan Kiem Lake (Returning Sword Lake), the Long Bien Bridge, and a citadel wall.
-Hanoi Old Quarter (formerly consisting of 36 old streets) started at the time from around 1010 when King Ly Thai To selected Thang Long as the country’s capital, the streets have over 1,000-year old history and became crowded and more lively from 15th century.
+Hanoi Old Quarter (formerly consisting of 36 old streets) was established at the time from around 1010 when King Ly Thai To selected Thang Long as the country’s capital, the streets have over 1,000-year old history and became crowded and more lively from 15th century.

 What makes the Old Quarter unique is that many of the streets remained in their very ancient architecture of the 15th century.
 It has been the oldest continuously developed area of the Country.